ttulttul/ComfyUI-FlowMatching-Inverter/README.md

 Generates low- and high-frequency prompt embeddings so you can tame the overall narrative while separately shaping high-energy emphasis tokens.

+### Conditioning (Frequency Merge)

+Recombines low/high conditioning bands with adjustable gains so you can dial detail back in after sculpting each band independently.
+Boosting the low band reinforces the prompt's broad narrative and stability, while boosting the high band pushes sharp emphasis changes and punctuation to the forefront.

 ### Conditioning (Scale)

 Multiplies the conditioning embeddings and pooled outputs by a user-defined factor so you can mute (0.0), keep (1.0), or amplify (>1.0) prompt influence without editing text.